vonajs/vona/packages-docs/guide/aop/introduction.md

 ![](../../assets/img/aop/aspect-controller.png)

-- `Onion Ring Model`: `Middleware` and `Interceptor` support the `Onion Ring Model`, allowing aspect logic to be executed before and after `Controller Action`s.
+- `Onion Model`: `Middleware` and `Interceptor` support the `Onion Model`, allowing aspect logic to be executed before and after `Controller Action`
-- `Middleware`: Three types of Middleware are provided for different execution sequence nodes: `Middleware` System, Middleware Global, and Middleware Local, allowing for more refined aspect logic.
+- `Middleware`: Three types of Middleware are provided for different execution sequence nodes: `Middleware System`, `Middleware Global`, and `Middleware Local`, allowing for more refined aspect logic
-- Route Match: Only the Middleware System is executed before route matching; the rest are executed after.
+- `Route Match`: Only the `Middleware System` is executed before route matching; the rest are executed after
-- Filter: If an exception is thrown at any stage, the Filter is executed, controlling error handling and error logging.
+- `Filter`: If an exception is thrown at any stage, `Filter` will be executed to customize the processing logic of `error information` and `error log`

-## Internal Aspects
+## Internal Aspect

-Internal aspects provide two mechanisms: AOP Methods and Magic Methods.
+Internal aspects provide two mechanisms: `AOP Method` and `Magic Method`

-### 1. AOP Methods
+### 1. AOP Method

-Directly access logic on class methods using decorators.
+Implement aspect logic directly on Class Method through decorator

 #### Example: Database Transactions